The Identification Problem for Linear Rational Expectations Models: Abstract

 \section{Abstract}

-{ We consider the problem of the identification of stationary solutions to linear rational expectations models from the second moments of observable data.
-Observational equivalence is characterized and necessary and sufficient conditions are provided for: (i) identification under affine restrictions, (ii) generic identification under affine restrictions of analytically parametrized models, and (iii) local identification under non-linear restrictions.
-The results strongly resemble the classical theory for VARMA models although significant points of departure are also documented.
+{ We consider the problem of the identification of stationary solutions to linear rational expectations models from second moments of observable data.
+Observational equivalence and structural identification are characterized both algebraically and geometrically.
+Necessary and sufficient criteria are provided for identification and local identification under general non-linear restrictions.
+The results directly generalize classical theory for vector autoregressive moving average models.

 JEL Classification: C10, C22, C32.

 Keywords: Identification, linear rational expectations models, linear systems, vector autoregressive moving average models.}